 On May 12th Hubble took advantage of this favorable alignment and turned its gaze towards Mars to take an image of our rusty-hued neighbor, adding it to the collection of previous images.
 From this distance the telescope could see Martian features as small as 30 kilometers across.

 Hubble observed Mars using its Wide Field Camera 3 (WFC3).
-The final image shows a sharp, natural-colour view of Mars and reveals several prominent geological features, from smaller mountains and erosion channels to immense canyons and volcanoes.
+The final image shows a sharp, natural-color view of Mars and reveals several prominent geological features, from smaller mountains and erosion channels to immense canyons and volcanoes.

 The large, dark region to the far right is Syrtis Major Planitia, one of the first features identified on the surface of the planet by seventeenth century observers.
 Syrtis Major is an ancient, inactive shield volcano.
 Late-afternoon clouds surround its summit in this view.
 The oval feature south of Syrtis Major is the bright Hellas Planitia basin, the largest crater on Mars.
 About 1,800 kilometers across and eight kilometers deep, it was formed about 3.5 billion years ago by an asteroid impact.